-If you want to study where modern civilization was born, look no further; Italy is the place to go.
-With the history of the world surrounding you and famously delicious food available, this country is one of the most beautiful and culture-filled countries in the world.
-Higher education institutions are renowned for offering ambitious programs to both national and international students.
+If you want to study in a country with deep historical influence, Italy is a great place to consider.
+With centuries of history surrounding you and famously delicious food available, this country is one of the most beautiful and culture-filled places in the world.
+Higher education institutions in Italy offer a wide range of programs to both national and international students.

-When choosing which university is best for you, you might want to consider things like the city where it’s located, the programs offered, and the admission percentage.
-Here, we’ve gathered information on some of the best universities in Italy with high acceptance rates, so make sure to read the information below!
+When choosing which university is best for you, you might want to consider things like the city where it’s located, the programs offered, and the program-specific admission process.
+Here, we’ve gathered information on some Italian universities that are often considered accessible options for international students, so make sure to read the information below!

 Universities in Italy with High Rates of Acceptance